sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/ericeira-portugal/index.md

 The food was quite good, but the view was amazing.

-{{< figure
-      src="./images/dinner-thursday.jpg"
-      link="./images/dinner-thursday.jpg"
-      target="_blank"
+{{<figure
+  src="images/dinner-thursday.jpg"
-      title="The team eating dinner on Thursday"
-      caption="The sunset was a beautiful to our meal."
+  title="The team eating dinner on Thursday" caption="The sunset was a beautiful to our meal."
 >}}

 ## Conclusion